Text

 We build 3 pyramids on the same model.
 And we can see that they fit exactly into a cube.

 Do the three pyramids fill in the cube entirely ?
 Or could there be a void inside ?
-Reasoning on the angles of the various planes, on can see that there can be no void inside.
+Reasoning on the angles of the various planes, on sees that there can be no void inside.
 The cube is fully filled.

 Therefore the volume of the initial pyramid is a third of the volume of the cube.
 Hence it is the product of the surface area of its base times its height divided by 3.